Roma pass cost: what you should know about Rome tourist passes ?

 Do I get fast-track entry with the Omnia Card?

-Yes, priority access to the Vatican Museums, St Peter’s Basilica and the Colosseum is included in the Omnia Card.
+Yes, priority access to the Vatican Museums, St Peter’s Basilica is included in the Omnia Card.

 Who is the Omnia Card good for?